-About to purchase a new build flat in Enderby.
-Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
+Just had an offer accepted on a new build flat in Enderby.
+Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build legal work.

-Set out below are examples of a few leasehold new build questions that you should expect your new-build leasehold conveyancing in Enderby
+Set out below are examples of a few leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Enderby